 How can we become carbon neutral?

-Despite the farm being a net ‘emitter’ of greenhouse gas (GHG) emissions, their footprint has significantly reduced across the site within the two-year period, putting the 355ha college farm in a stronger position towards meeting their goal of achieving net zero.
+Despite the farm being a net ‘emitter’ of greenhouse gas (GHG) emissions, its footprint has significantly reduced across the site within the two-year period, putting the 355ha college farm in a stronger position towards meeting its goal of achieving net zero.

 So how has this carbon reduction been achieved?

 When breaking it down by category, it is noticeable that the majority of emissions reductions have been achieved from livestock (see table on page 2).
 In 2020, almost 80% of the livestock emissions were associated with animal protein sources, particularly soya.